blbesinaiz/Notes/WIFI_EthicalHacking.md

       - Run `crontab -e`
       - Enter `@ reboot macchanger -r eth0`
       - Exit
+## 3. Crunch - Password Wordlist Generator
+- Crunch generates wordlist based on parameters set on it
+- `crunch 3 5 1234567`: Generates 3 - 5 character string using numbers 1-7
+- `crunch | aircrack`: Pipe this wordlist into aircrack for it to use

+## 4. Aircrack-ng  - Crack into WiFi
+- Need to know something about password in order to expedite WiFi cracking process
+- If know nothing about password, better off exploiting router vulnerabilty
+### Change NIC into Monitor Mode
+- Put the Network Interface Card into monitor mode to scann the network
+- In steps, used wl01 for NIC name; should substitute with actual name you want to use
+1. `ifconfig wl01 down`
+2. `ifconfig wl01 mode monitor`
+3. `ifconfig wl01 up`
+4. ifconfig ==> check to see if NIC running
+### Check for Background Services
+- Need to kill background services as may hamper with host scanning\
+- Should kill network admin first if running
+1. `airmon-ng check wl01`: Checks processes currently running
+2. `airmon-ng kill wl01`: Kills proccesses running; may need to do repeatedly
+###

 ## Resources
 - [Learn Ethical Hacking With Kali Linux](https://youtu.be/0uvWRwLs5Zo)